 Young Women Speak about Gender Roles

-Every year, as part of their training for the army and as part of the leadership component of the program, mechina students at Hannaton spend time “out in the field”, learning to navigate with maps and compasses.
+Gender became a hot topic at the Hannaton mechina this year.
+As part of their training for the army and as part of the leadership component of the program, mechina students at Hannaton spend time “out in the field”, learning to navigate with maps and compasses.
 Twice a year they are sent out in small groups, called “chuliyot” or “bands” of four or five, with backpacks filled with food, bottles of water, cooking implements and sleeping bags.
 Their task: to make it to the meeting point at the end of the day.

 This year, the staff of the mechina decided to divide the students by gender, adding a new same-sex twist to the project.
 We asked a two young women, Michal and Bar, what they thought about this new approach.

 Why am I in favor of mixed groups?
 To be honest, at first I wasn’t.
 I thought to myself that this was the best way, to be just with other girls, and we will handle everything by ourselves.
 The navigation, the weight of the bags, filled with food we need for a good few days, on our backs, the endless walking, nights out in the field and everything that comes with it.
 I thought it’s better not to have a boy with us, for the simple reason that for both sides – boys and girls – there is a tendency to avoid dealing with the question of gender.